nprapps/nprapps.github.com/_posts/2015-10-14-how-to-apply.markdown

 After you submit a resume and cover letter, our selection committee will read through all the applications.
 We’ll reduce the list to approximately 8-10 candidates by eliminating applications that don’t have a cover letter and resume or who clearly aren’t a good fit for the team.

-If you’re one of these candidates, a few folks from the Visuals team will conduct a short Skype interview with you.
+If you’re one of these candidates, a few folks from the Visuals team will conduct a short interview with you over video chat (such as Skype or Google Hangouts).
 Our interviews usually last 10 to 30 minutes, depending on the size of the applicant pool and our availability.

 You’ll get an email before your interview with outline of the questions you’ll be asked in the interview and also given the opportunity to ask any questions beforehand.
 The questions may vary a bit from interview to interview based on your professional experience, but we will be as consistent as possible.